kritin04/Synthia_yield_recorder/README.md

 The extracted data will be updated in the Excel file stored in S3 and converted to a JSON format for further use.

 ### File Structure
-- 'app.py': The main Streamlit app.
+- `app.py`: The main Streamlit app.
-- 'requirements.txt': List of required Python packages.
+- `requirements.txt`: List of required Python packages.
-- 'CowIDs.xlsx': Initial Excel file containing cow IDs and yield data (to be placed in the same directory).
+- `CowIDs.xlsx`: Initial Excel file containing cow IDs and yield data (to be placed in the same directory).

 ### Functions